Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/intapi_changelog.md

 ### 4.0.0

-* Bidirectional communication implemented, so the UI can query `clef` via the stdin/stdout RPC channel.
+* Bidirectional communication implemented, so the UI can query `cryptomines-clef` via the stdin/stdout RPC channel.
 Methods implemented are:
   - `clef_listWallets`
   - `clef_listAccounts`
   - `clef_listWallets`